 Cruise ships dock close to the center of town and the main attractions are within walking distance (1km, 10 min).
-Cruise vessels dock at berth no. 129/131 – larger vessels dock at the Eastern Harbour, where the water depth is 13.5 m.
+Cruise vessels dock at berth no. 129/131 – larger vessels dock at the Eastern Harbour berth 503, 3km to the city center, shuttles provided.

 Cruisers can walk to every major attraction in Arhus from the Terminal.
 For those who prefer to ride, cabs and local tour buses are available immediately outside the security gates.

 Printable map to take along on the cruise.

 The city was settled by the Vikings toward the end of the first millennium, and by 1100 was a major regional port.
 Aarhus later faded from prominence until the 20th century, when the railway once again made the town a center of commerce.